- Related policies and JCQ guidance

 The head of centre may not appoint themselves as the examinations officer.
 A head of centre and an examinations officer are two distinct and separate roles.

 4.1 Head of centre

 The ‘head of centre’ is the most senior operational officer in the organisation.
 It is the responsibility of the head of centre to ensure that all staff comply with the instructions within this policy.
 The head of centre is required to:

 - Understand the contents of, and refer to and direct relevant centre staff to, the annually updated JCQ publications.
 Ensure the centre has appropriate accommodation to support the size of the cohorts being examined including appropriate accommodation for candidates requiring access arrangements for exams and assessments.

 - Take responsibility for confirming, on an annual basis, that they are aware of and adhering to the latest version of the JCQ’s regulations by responding to the head of centre’s declaration which is managed as part of the National Centre Number Register (NCNR) annual update.

 - Understand that this responsibility cannot be delegated to a member of the senior leadership team or the examinations officer, and acknowledges that failure to respond to the NCNR annual update, and/or the head of centre’s declaration, will result in:

-- Have in place a written escalation process should the head of centre, or a member of the senior leadership team with oversight of examination administration, be absent;
+- Have in place a contingency plan should the head of centre, or a member of the senior leadership team with oversight of examination administration, be absent.

 - Take all reasonable steps to maintain the integrity of the examinations/assessments, including the security of all assessment materials, by ensuring: